wdawson/okta.github.io/_source/_posts/2018-08-10-basic-android-without-an-ide.md

 Clicking the logout button should take you back to our first screen.

-And that’s it for authorization!
+And that's it for authorization!

 Most people think you need Android Studio to make an Android app.
 In this post, you shattered that notion and built an Android app from scratch.
 With some configuration and a little code, you integrated authentication into your app with the OktaAppAuth library.
 Then you created a view that only authenticated users can see.
 From here, you can build out the rest of your app safe in the knowledge that authentication is handled, thanks to Okta.